Organelle: Types

 In the broadest definition, an organelle is any part of the cell that acts as a distinct functional unit.
-This includes membrane-bound as well as non-membrane-bound organelles.
+This includes membrane-bound as well as non-membrane-bound, or membrane-less organelles.
 In a more restrictive definition, only membrane-bound ones are included.
 In the most restrictive definition, only the endosymbiotic membrane-bound ones are included.

 The membrane-bound organelles include the endosymbiotic (mitochondria and plastids) and components formed by the endomembrane system such as the lysosome.
 An endomembrane system and mitochondria are found in almost all eukaryotes.
 Plants, algae, and some protists additionally have chloroplasts.
 A very small minority of bacteria also have a sort-of endomembrane system.

-The non-membrane bound organelles, also called biomolecular complexes, are large assemblies of macromolecules that carry out particular and specialized functions, but are membrane-less.
+The membrane-less organelles (MLOs), also called biomolecular complexes, are large assemblies of macromolecules that carry out particular and specialized functions, but are membrane-less.
 Many of these are referred to as "proteinaceous organelles" as their main structure is made of proteins.
-Such cell structures include:
+MLOs include: